dani2442/dani2442.github.io/content/posts/g-metric-spaces/index.md

 For a while, I’ve been thinking about generalizing self-attention mechanisms.
 Most attention mechanisms today are based on pairwise similarities (dot products) between query and key vectors.
 However, higher-order relationships (involving triples or tuples of elements) could capture richer interactions.
 I then found that several people are already exploring this idea under the name “higher-order attention” [[5]](#references).

-I wanted to give my point of view on this topic, connecting it with kernel methods and generalized metric spaces (G-metric spaces).
+In this post, I want to give my point of view on this topic, connecting it with kernel methods and generalized metric spaces.